Pork butts and pork shoulder are the best cuts of meat to use for pulled pork.

 - Let the pork shoulder rest under a layer of aluminum foil for at least half an hour.
 Then it’s ready to shred and serve!

-- If you have leftovers, make sure you store it with either the cooking juices, juice or beer.
+- If you have leftovers, make sure you either make pork belly ends or store it with either the cooking juices, juice or beer.
 It make the reheated pulled pork juicy and flavourful

 Learn How to Shred Your Pulled Pork